 [The courts have expressly] reject[ed] the idea that our entire mechanics’ lien statute must be strictly construed with such hypertechniality so as to frustrate the remedial purpose of the legislation.

 The battle between strict and liberal construction of mechanics lien claims is not new, nor is it limited to these claimant name identification circumstances.
-We have an entire tag dedicated to the subject: strict v. liberal construction.

 Whenever parties clash about anything related to a mechanics lien claim – and that can be quite common – the fight will boil down to whether the courts are more interested in protecting property rights or the subcontractor’s and supplier’s right to payment.
 Every state has both interests in mind, but each state weighs one over the other.
 This battle is just one of the many battles in the courts, legislatures, and among the parties to get leverage in non-payment situations.
 For a great discussion of this, see this Viewpoints article: Getting Paid in the Construction Industry: A War Between Policy, Contract, And Tempers.